Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Weighted GMRES

 \section{Weighted GMRES}

 Any Hermitian positive definite (hpd) matrix $M\in\mathbb{C}^{n\times n}$ induces an inner product and a norm, respectively defined by

-We denote by $M$-GMRES the GMRES algorithm resulting from the choice $\ip{\cdot}{\cdot} := \ip{\cdot}{\cdot}_M$.
-Since the inner product $\ip{\cdot}{\cdot}$ remained abstract in the preceding section, all results presented before still hold for $M$-GMRES. \textbf{In particular, when stating that $M$-GMRES realizes \eqref{eq:realized_conv_curve}, property \eqref{eq:realized_conv_curve} is with $\mathbf{\|\cdot\|:=\|\cdot\|_M}$.} Moreover a matrix $X$ is unitary in the inner product induced by $M$, or $M$-unitary, if $X^*MX = I$ (the identity matrix).
+A matrix $X$ is said to have $M$-orthonormal columns when $X^*MX = I$ (the identity matrix).
+The notation $^*$ invariably denotes the conjugate transpose of a vector or a matrix.

+We call $M$-GMRES the GMRES algorithm resulting from the choice $\ip{\cdot}{\cdot} := \ip{\cdot}{\cdot}_M$.
 In this formalism, $I$-GMRES refers to the Euclidean setting.
+Since the inner product $\ip{\cdot}{\cdot}$ remained abstract in the preceding section, all results presented before still hold for $M$-GMRES. \textbf{Following \Cref{def:PCCinduced}, when stating that $M$-GMRES realizes the convergence curve induced by a residual decrease vector $g$, the residuals are measured in the $M$-norm.}